-7.2.8 Sealing boxes of a type approved by the Register shall be installed to prevent seawater from gaining access to internal parts of the AMSS.
-For the main and for the dynamic positioning AMSS such sealing arrangement shall contain at least two separate, closely effective sealing elements.

-7.2.9 An easy access shall be provided to component parts of the AMSS to allow their maintenance within the scope stipulated by the Service Manual.

-7.2.10 Where the design of the main AMSS does not insure against free rotation of the propeller and shafting in case of failure of the prime mover, provision shall be made for a braking device in accordance with the requirements of 5.8 (refer also to 17.3.4, Part XI "Electrical Equipment").
+- 7.2.8 Sealing boxes of a type approved by the Register shall be installed to prevent seawater from gaining access to internal parts of the AMSS.
+For the main and for the dynamic positioning AMSS such sealing arrangement shall contain at least two separate, closely effective sealing elements. - 7.2.9 An easy access shall be provided to component parts of the AMSS to allow their maintenance within the scope stipulated by the Service Manual. - 7.2.10 Where the design of the main AMSS does not insure against free rotation of the propeller and shafting in case of failure of the prime mover and such rotation may cause damage to the propulsion systems, the provisions shall be made for a braking device in accordance with the requirements of 5.8 (refer also to 17.3.4, Part XI "Electrical Equipment").